Military and Democracy: The Military Politics of Pakistan

 Document Introduction

-Through the lens of historical institutionalism, the report systematically traces the roots of the imbalance in Pakistan's civil-military relations since its independence in 1947.
-The analysis points out that the persistent conflict with India, internal contradictions during the early nation-building process (particularly the ethno-linguistic rift between East and West Pakistan), and the rapid modernization of the Pakistani military through U.S. security assistance during the Cold War collectively contributed to the military's institutionalized advantage over weak civilian institutions.
+Through the lens of historical institutionalism, the report systematically traces the roots of the imbalance in civil-military relations in Pakistan since its independence in 1947.
+The analysis indicates that the persistent conflict with India, internal contradictions during the early nation-building process (particularly the ethno-linguistic rift between East and West Pakistan), and the rapid modernization of the Pakistani military through U.S. security assistance during the Cold War collectively contributed to the military's institutionalized advantage over weak civilian institutions.
 This advantage is not only reflected in resource allocation but has also been internalized as a belief within the officer corps that it holds a privileged role in governance and defining national interests.